 The mistake often made is that to mitigate risk and to cover as many metrics as possible, the final selection often looks like a shopping list.
 This is counterproductive for a number of reasons:

-- The agency ends up focusing on a multitude of metrics and actually influencing none at all.
+1. The agency ends up focusing on a multitude of metrics and influencing none at all.

-- The relative size of the bonus paid for each metric diminishes with the number of metrics being measured and so the influence of the bonus is also diminished.
+3. The relative size of the bonus paid for each metric diminishes with the number of metrics being measured, so the bonus’s influence is also diminished.

-- The more metrics, the more measuring, the greater the complexity and cost and the less likely to drive focus and effort.
+4. The more metrics, the more measuring, the greater the complexity and cost and the less likely to drive focus and effort (from both agency and advertiser).

-The ideal number in my experience is a singular focus on the one most important metric that the agency can have some direct influence over.
+In our experience, the ideal number is a singular focus on the one most important metric that the agency can have some direct influence over.
 For those wanting a more diversified range of metrics, three is ideal, depending on the size of the performance bonus prize.

 Reasons this process fails

 There are two main reasons this process fails.
-The first is due to the marketer or procurement making the performance models horribly complex by trying to make them a surgical tool in supplier management.
-Largely they fail because they do not acknowledge the bluntness of the tool.
+The first is due to the marketer or procurement making the performance models complex by trying to make them a surgical tool in supplier management.
+Largely, they fail because they do not acknowledge the bluntness of the tool.

 The second is the agency trying to mitigate risk by adding as many metrics as possible.
-Adding more subjective metrics into the mix can ensure that unlike empirical metrics which will range from 0 to the highest level, subjective metrics are inclined to inhabit a narrow range, usually above the midpoint range.
+Adding more subjective metrics into the mix can ensure that, unlike empirical metrics, ranging from 0 to the highest level, subjective metrics are inclined to inhabit a narrow range, usually above the midpoint range.

-But entering into a performance bonus to mitigate risk, mitigates the reason for the performance measure in the first place.
-It is like an athlete wanting to add other metrics such as beauty, intelligence and like-ability as factors in determining the results of Olympic 100 metres athletics competition.
+However, entering into a performance bonus to mitigate risk mitigates the reason for the performance measure in the first place.
+It is like an athlete wanting to add other metrics such as beauty, intelligence and like-ability to determine the results of the Olympic 100-metre athletics competition.

 How are your performance metrics looking?
 Are they relevant?
 Are they complex?
 Are they focused?